North Central Vietnam Vietnam Travel Guide

 Three Caves is often part of a larger Northern Vietnam itinerary, making it a stepping stone to other adventures.

-Spend 1-2 nights on a cruise or at a holiday resort on Đảo Cát Bà to explore the world-famous limestone towers and emerald waters.
+Spend 1-2 nights on a cruise or at a holiday resort on Đảo Cát Bà to explore the world-famous limestone karsts and emerald waters.
 These iconic destinations are easily reached from "ha Long bay on land".

 Hanoi -> Ninh Binh (Three Caves/Trang An) -> Ha Long Bay/Lan Ha Bay -> Return to Hanoi for departure.
 This route efficiently covers main highlights.